jditz/comics/README.md

     $ python -m unittest

-from the root of the project.
-The ground truth needed for the tests is stored in the folder `data/gound_truth/`.
+from the `tests/` folder of the project.
+The ground truth needed for the tests is stored in the folder `tests/gound_truth/`.

 ## Documentation